PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • Basic electronics

-Pontoons need less initially, but you'll want:
+Pontoons need less initially, but you will want:

 • Good fins (the oars are usually garbage)